yadenis/DCO-Comment-Attachment/README.md

 # DCO Comment Attachment

-DCO Comment Attachment allows your visitors to attach files with their comments, such as documents, images, videos, audios and others.
+DCO Comment Attachment allows your visitors to attach images, videos, audios, documents and other files with their comments.

 With plugin settings you can:
 - Select an attachment image size from thumbnails available in your WordPress install.